-Enforcement of Foreign Judgments Comparative Guide - Litigation, Mediation & Arbitration - Austria
+Enforcement of Foreign Judgments Comparative Guide

 1.3 Which courts have jurisdiction to hear applications for the recognition and enforcement of foreign judgments?

+- the district court at the place where the movable property is located, if the debtor has no general place of jurisdiction; or

+- if the debtor has its general place of jurisdiction at several domestic district courts, the creditor's choice of one of these district courts.

-According to the Enforcement Act, the competent court for the declaration of enforceability, in general, is the district court of the opposing party's domicile.
-Once the declaration of enforceability has been obtained and is effective, the foreign judgment may be enforced.
-The court for the declaration of enforceability and the court for the motion for enforcement are different.
-The court proper for the motion for enforcement is:
+According to Section 5b of the Enforcement Act, the location of monetary claims is determined by the general place of jurisdiction of the third-party debtor.
+The proper court for the motion for enforcement of a monetary claim on immovable property is:

-- the district court where land property that is the object of enforcement is registered;

-- the district court of the opposing party's domicile, in case of receivables; or
+- the district court which keeps the public record; or

-- the district court of the third party's domicile, in case of garnishment orders.
+- if enforcement is carried out on a superaedificate, the district court where the superaedificate is located.

 2 Requirements for enforceability